excubitrix/42cursus/netwhat/README.md

 ## :small_orange_diamond: Notes
 ### What is an IP address?
-An IP address is a unique address that identifies a device on the internet or a local network.
+An IP address is a 32 bits (IPv4) unique address that identifies a device on the internet or a local network.
 IP stands for `"Internet Protocol"`, which is a set of rules governing the format of data sent via the internet or local network.<br>
 IP addresses are normally expressed in `dotted-decimal` notation, with four numbers (or `octets`) separated by periods, such as 192.168.123.132.<br>
 Each number can range from `0 to 255` and the full IP addressing range goes from `0.0.0.0 to 255.255.255.255`.<br><br>

-### IPv4 Classes
+### Network Classes
 IP addresses are divided into `classes`.
 The most common of them are classes `A`, `B`, and `C`.
 Classes D and E exist, but aren't used by end users.
 Each of the address classes has a different `default Netmask`.
 You can identify the class of an IP address by looking at its first octet.

 Class | Leading Bits (Binary Notation) | Range | Netmask